pdfcrowd/pdfcrowd-wordpress-save-as-image/README.txt

 === Save as Image plugin by Pdfcrowd ===
 Contributors: Pdfcrowd
 Tags: image, print, save, page, save to image, save as image, convert to image, image print, image button, image widget, image plugin, pdfcrowd, html, page as image, png, jpg, jpeg, gif, bmp, webp, tiff
-Requires PHP: 5
+Requires PHP: 5.1
 Requires at least: 4.0
 Tested up to: 5.2.1
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Let your visitors to save pages as image by a single click.
+Let your visitors save pages as an image in a single click.
 Reliable, fast and highly customizable.

 == Description ==

-Save as Image plugin is very easy to use.
-Just install and activate it.
-A button is placed automatically to your pages for a conversion.
-The conversion is done by a single click.
+The Save as Image plugin is easy to use.
+Just install the plugin and activate it.
+The plugin puts a "Save to Image" button in your web pages.
+The button enables to save the current web page (the default), or only a part of the page or an arbitrary page in one click.

-Save as Image plugin is using the Pdfcrowd API service for conversions.
-The Pdfcrowd API is fast, reliable and highly customizable.
+The plugin internally uses the Pdfcrowd API web service.
 The Pdfcrowd API is a professional solution for converting web pages and HTML documents to PDF and various image formats.

+The plugin is highly customizable, you can:
-* The API implements the latest HTML5, CSS3 and JavaScript specifications.
+* customize the button style, text and icon
-* Easy integration, no third party libraries needed.
-* Available on any platform that supports HTTP/HTTPS.

-Pdfcrowd API offers massive concurrency, making it fully available on high traffic sites.

-**Features**

-Save as Image plugin can convert the whole pages or just parts.
-It can convert a password protected sites with HTTP basic authentication.

-Pdfcrowd API preserves styles and 2 different layouts can be choosen:

-* screen - the output looks like in a web browser
-* print - the output looks like printed

-**Configuration**

-Save as Image plugin provides many conversion options.
-You can setup e.g.
-* image format
-* image size
-* scale factor
+* choose between the "screen" and "print" layout (CSS @media)
-* run custom Javascript
+* customize image format, image size, scale factor, run custom JavaScript, and many more ...

-All options are available on the Settings page.
+You can customize the plugin on the Settings page.

 **Shortcodes**

-**[save_as_image_pdfcrowd]** shortcode places button to the content.
-The button will convert the page address (URL) to image.
+The **[save_as_image_pdfcrowd]** shortcode places a button in the web page.
+Clicking the button downloads the page as an image.

-Use **[string_save_as_image_pdfcrowd]** with the closing tag **[/string_save_as_image_pdfcrowd]** shortcode to convert just a part of your page to image.
+The enclosing **[block_save_as_image_pdfcrowd]** shortcode downloads the enclosed part of the page as an image.

-Each shortcode can customize the button and the conversion by overriding any option defined on the Settings page.
+The shortcodes can customize the button style and the conversion output by overriding the settings specified on the plugin Settings page.

-E.g. to override page size to Letter and create red button use:
+For example, to change the page size to Letter and create a red button use:

 `[save_as_image_pdfcrowd page_size='letter' button_background_color='red']`

 **Create Button in PHP**

-The conversion button can be created directly in your PHP code by a helper function **create_save_as_image_pdfcrowd_button**($options = array()), e.g.
+The conversion button can be created directly in your PHP code with the **create_save_as_image_pdfcrowd_button**($options = array()) function.

 `<?php create_save_as_image_pdfcrowd_button(array('page_size' => 'letter', 'button_hidden' => 0)); ?>`

-**CSS Customization**
+**Button CSS Customization**

-More CSS properties can be changed by adding CSS rules for class save-as-image-pdfcrowd-button-wrap or save-as-image-pdfcrowd-button, e.g.
+The button style can be customized also by setting CSS properties on the save-as-image-pdfcrowd-button-wrap or save-as-image-pdfcrowd-button classes.

 `.save-as-image-pdfcrowd-button {
     font-family: Georgia;